draxdave/dinDinn/README.md

 * The whole process would be quite simpler and cleaner if we could use Kotlin Coroutines.

 That's it.
+Thanks for reading.That's it.
 Thanks for reading.